 Medicaid is a federally and state funded program, administered collaboratively.
 Much of the funding comes from federal funds; however, each state has some discretion in its individual eligibility requirements, rules and regulations.
 Medicaid is intended for people who can’t afford medical or care expenses.
-In most states, Medicaid can be used to pay for assisted living communities or in-home care and in all states, Medicaid can be used for long-term nursing home care.
-Typically, assisted living options are limited since not all facilities accept Medicaid and those that do, often provide a “share” living arrangement.
+In most states, Medicaid can be used to pay for assisted living communities or in-home care and, in all states, Medicaid can be used for long-term nursing home care.
+Typically, assisted living options are limited as not all facilities accept Medicaid and, those that do, often provide a “share” living arrangement.
 The primary criterion for utilizing Medicaid is a low income and high medical/care expenses.

 Married couples can qualify for Medicaid .
 If there is a healthy spouse, some of the couple’s assets can remain (including home or car), but other sources of income will likely become depleted.

 For more information about each state’s own guidelines, and for additional information:

 - Call 1-800-MEDICARE: www.medicare.gov

 - Visit the Medicare and Medicaid Services website www.cms.hhs.gov

 Medicare is a national social insurance that all Americans receive aged 65 and older who have worked and paid into the system.
 Younger people with disabilities can also enroll in Medicare without paying premiums.
 Medicare usually covers about half of the health care charges for those enrolled.
 Typical costs are covered for short-term rehabilitation stays at nursing homes or for therapy services prescribed by a doctor.
 Medicare does not typically cover long term care stays, including assisted living facilities or long term care at a nursing home.
 All Medicare benefits are subject to medical necessity.